Not all interest is created equal, and it all comes down to mathematics.

 Interest earned

-So if you deposit money into a bank, interest is what you earn for keeping it there, which will be a percentage of the deposit.
-The bank wants to encourage you to keep your money in your account, rather than spend it, so they can use it to invest and are frequently chopping and changing rates to encourage you to bank with them.
+If you deposit money into your bank account, interest is what you earn for keeping it there.
+It will be expressed as a percentage of the deposit.
+The bank will do its best to encourage you to leave your money in your account so they can use it to lend to others (at a higher interest rate) or invest.
+Banks frequently change savings account interest rates to entice new depositors as well as make it attractive for existing depositors to keep their money there.

 Interest paid